peteroupc/CBOR/docs/PeterO.ExtendedRational.md

     public int CompareToDecimal(
         PeterO.ExtendedDecimal other);

-Compares an arbitrary-precision decimal object with this instance.
+Compares an arbitrary-precision decimal number with this instance.

 <b>Parameters:</b>

- * <i>other</i>: An arbitrary-precision decimal object.
+ * <i>other</i>: An arbitrary-precision decimal number.

 <b>Returns:</b>